Join Our Team

 Position: Law Clerk

 Equal Rights Advocates (ERA) is a national civil rights organization dedicated to protecting and expanding economic and educational access and opportunities for women and girls.
+In pursuit of gender equality, ERA also represents and advocates for the rights of LGBTQI persons at work and at school.
 Since its founding in 1974, ERA has dedicated itself to advancing gender justice in employment and education through a combination of impact litigation, policy advocacy, public education, and direct legal services.
-ERA takes an intersectional approach to tackling sexual harassment and violence, pay inequity, and other forms of gender discrimination and inequality, with a focus on centering the experiences and voices of women and girls of color.
+ERA takes an intersectional approach to tackling sexual harassment and violence, pay inequity, and other forms of gender discrimination and inequality, with a focus on centering the experiences and voices of women, girls, and LGBTQI youth of color.
 Learn more about ERA on our website, equalrights.org.

 What You Will Do

-Law clerks assist with current litigation and legislative advocacy by conducting research and writing assignments, participating in coalition meetings and internal legal strategy sessions, and, whenever possible, attending depositions, mediations, hearings, and other litigation-related events.
-Under the supervision of ERA attorneys, law clerks also staff our advice and counseling helpline.
-Through this helpline, clerks interview callers and provide legal advice regarding sex discrimination, sexual harassment, Title IX enforcement, family & medical leave, and other employment issues.
-Law clerks may also have the opportunity to present educational workshops to community groups regarding sex discrimination in the workplace and/or in schools.
+Law clerks assist with current litigation and legislative advocacy by conducting research and writing; participating in coalition meetings, internal legal strategy sessions, and co-counsel and litigation consultation meetings; and, whenever possible, attending depositions, mediations, hearings, and other litigation-related events.
+Under the supervision of ERA attorneys, law clerks also assist the ERA Legal Team in providing direct services to students and employees facing discrimination through our Advice and Counseling Program.
+Through this Program, clerks interview callers and, under the supervision of ERA attorneys, currently provide advice and counseling regarding sex discrimination, sexual harassment, Title IX enforcement.
+The program may also provide information and legal services regarding family & medical leave and other employment issues during the coming school year.

 Who Should Apply